-The Biosecurity Ministerial Advisory Committee (BMAC) provides independent advice to the Minister for Biosecurity on the performance of the biosecurity system.
-Find out about the committee and its current members.
+The Biosecurity Ministerial Advisory Committee (BMAC) provided independent advice to the Minister for Biosecurity on the performance of the biosecurity system.
+The Committee was disestablished in December 2018.

 About the committee

-The committee advises the Minister on a number of issues, including:
+The committee advised the Minister on a number of issues, including:

-- ensuring the biosecurity system supports and protects a range of interests, including environmental and human health, social and cultural interests, and growth, innovation and sustainability across primary industries
+- ensuring the biosecurity system supports and protects environmental and human health, social and cultural interests, and growth, innovation and sustainability across primary industries

 - opportunities to improve the biosecurity system, especially using a whole-of-system approach to policies and regulations